NAB gives approval to submit six corruption references, starts six inquiries into various matters

-ISLAMABAD, Dec 27 (APP):The Executive Board meeting of National Accountability Bureau (NAB) presided by its Chairman Justice (Retd) Javed Iqbal was held here on Wednesday which approved to submit six corruption references, held six inquiries and initiate investigation into eleven cases.
+ISLAMABAD, Dec 27 (APP):The Executive Board meeting of National Accountability Bureau (NAB) presided by its Chairman Justice Retd.
+Javed Iqbal was held here on Wednesday which approved to submit six corruption references, held six inquiries and initiate investigation into eleven cases.

 The Executive Board approved to start investigation against former Federal Minister Babar Awan, former Federal Minister Water and Power Raja Pervez Ashraf, former Secretary Law and Justice Masood Chishti, former Secretary Shahid Rafi and ex-Director Ejaz Bashir into Nandi Pur Electric Project.
 There has been allegations on them to delay Nandi Pur Power Project due to which national exchequer faced loss of Rs.
 113 billion.